ImmutableVariable/learnityourself/docs/python/02-control-flow/01-conditionals.md

 <codapi-snippet sandbox="python" editor="python" init-delay="500" >
 </codapi-snippet>

-This also means that you can use these values directly in conditional statements without explicitly comparing them to `True` or `False`:
+This also means that you can use these values directly in conditional statements without explicitly comparing them to `True` or `False` (WE WILL USE THIS LATER):

 ```python
 # Using truthy and falsy values in conditionals